bcbielecki/backup-scheduler/docs/ci-cd-pipeline.md

 The actions are stored in .yaml files under the repo directory [./.github/workflows/](https://github.com/bcbielecki/backup-scheduler/tree/main/.github/workflows)

 Although the officially supported platforms are fewer, we currently test on Ubuntu, Windows, and Mac-OS for Python Versions 3.10-3.13

+# Test Coverage
+Ensure all tests are under the /test directory and end with `*_tests.py` so they are picked up by the CI/CD script.